The Emperor Is Real: Horus LA Lewis El Bey and the Nyan-Ko-Pong Sovereign Maroon Nation Are Doing What Our Ancestors Demanded

 The mainstream media has treated the Nyan-Ko-Pong territorial claim as absurd: a man claiming the entire island of Jamaica.
 We want to examine that claim through a different lens — the lens of three thousand years of legal history that this publication has spent months documenting.

-More immediately, consider this: the Nyan-Ko-Pong is making precisely the same argument that the Saramaka of Suriname made before the Inter-American Court of Human Rights in 2007 — and won.
-The Saramaka argued that their territorial rights derived not from colonial land grants but from uninterrupted presence, occupation and governance of their traditional territory before and after colonial contact.
-The Court agreed.
-It held that tribal peoples with this kind of relationship to their territory have collective land rights that supersede the property claims of the successor colonial state.
-The Nyan-Ko-Pong is making the Jamaican version of this argument.
-Reject the colonial map.
-Assert the pre-colonial presence.
-Claim the territory under the framework that international law has already recognized as legitimate.
+The Nyan-Ko-Pong constitution claims “the entire land of Xaymaca as the inheritance of our ancestors — free people who travelled to the Atlantic Sea willingly as explorers both before and during the Mali Empire of Mansa Musa.”
+More immediately: the Nyan-Ko-Pong is making precisely the same argument that the Saramaka of Suriname made before the Inter-American Court of Human Rights in 2007 — and won.
+The Court held that tribal peoples with this kind of relationship to their territory have collective land rights that supersede the property claims of the successor colonial state.

-In October 2025, at the ballroom of The Jamaica Pegasus hotel in New Kingston — one of Jamaica’s most prestigious venues — Emperor Lewis launched the third revision of the Nyan-Ko-Pong constitution.
+In October 2025, at the ballroom of The Jamaica Pegasus hotel in New Kingston, Emperor Lewis launched the third revision of the Nyan-Ko-Pong constitution.
 The media covered it as entertainment.
 We read it as a government document.
+It grounds the nation’s legal claims explicitly in UNDRIP — the international legal framework that the Saramaka used to win their 2007 case.
+And it is now in its third revision — not a theatrical gesture but an evolving legal instrument.

 Maroon Histories — Living Sovereignty Series